Making Words Come Alive

 The coming of the railroads might have made Chicago industry but it killed the city’s many stock theater companies.
 Beginning in the 1890s local stock companies were squeezed out of local houses by bookers of national touring companies, and for more than a half-century afterward, Chicago was merely the pot in which stale New York productions were warmed up.

 What the nation enjoyed, Chicago enjoyed—even if, then as now, it often enjoyed them after their cousins in London or New York enjoyed them.
 (The exception is the tryout performance; Chicago audiences have long been guinea pigs for works that are still in progress prior to their New York debuts.)
 The steady diet of old chestnuts left many local theater people—not necessarily audiences—gagging.
-As early as 1900, adventuresome theater people were gathering in Michigan avenue studios—then the hotbed of advanced artistic thinking in Chicago—to read plays by such outré dramatists as Shaw and Ibsen; while the tourists tramped downtown to see revues to laugh, more earnest types went into off-Loop theaters on the settlement houses and local college campuses to learn.
+As early as 1900, adventuresome theater people were gathering in Michigan avenue studios—then the hotbed of advanced artistic thinking in Chicago—to read plays by such outré dramatists as Shaw and Ibsen; while the tourists tramped downtown to see revues to laugh, more earnest types went into tiny off-Loop theaters in the settlement houses and college campuses to learn.

 Out of that soil sprouted a new theater movement in Chicago.
 The seed was planted by Maurice Browne, a Britisher who arrived in Chicago around 1910.
 Browne propagandized for the writing and producing plays for art’s sake rather than money.
 The vehicle to test this extraordinary notion was The Little Theatre, which he founded in 1912 with the actress known as Nelly Van, who offstage was Browne’s wife, Ellen Van Volkenburg.